AmandaGamage/physics-informed-vae-evt/README.md

 **Resources.** A GPU with ≥ 16 GB of memory is recommended.
 Peak host RAM for the full run is roughly 20 GB: `X` alone is 3000 × 256 × 256 × 10 float32 ≈
 7.9 GB, and both the raw feature dictionaries and the train/test copies of `X` are briefly live alongside it.
-Reduce `--n-maps` if memory is tight — the pipeline scales linearly.
+Reduce `--n-maps` if memory is tight.
+The pipeline scales linearly.